50bits/vault/README.md

 * Your password manager: So they can handle your accounts
 * Your crypto wallets: That your money is not lost completely

-TimeLock is an easy and secure way to take care no matter what happens to yourself.
+TimeVault is an easy and secure way to leave a message for the future no matter what happens to yourself.

 ## How it works
-* Open the static TimeLock page: [TimeLock](https://50bits.github.io/timelock/)
+* Open the static TimeVault page: [TimeVault](https://50bits.github.io/timevault/)
 * Apply a timelock that keeps your secret message locked until the selected date is reached
 * Or apply a password that secures your secret message without any timelock
 * Enter your secret message